rajivanisetti/Financial/README.md

 Many are afraid to begin investing or just don't know where to start. folio takes away that fear by providing real time advice and data on stocks.

 ## What it does
 folio provides financial analysis and advice based on the stocks you want to invest in, your risk tolerance, and other factors.
-For each stock, you're interested in investing we provide advice on whether it is a good time to invest, buy, or sell based off numerous factors we have compiled.
-Factors include sentient analysis by scouring the web for any news over the respective company, market trends, and risk tolerance.
+For each stock you're interested in, we provide advice on whether it is a good time to invest, buy, or sell based off numerous factors we have compiled.
+Factors include sentiment analysis of data acquired by scouring the web and Twitter, market trends, and risk tolerance.

 ## Features
 * Log in and securely store your stock data in our online database